bzurkowski/boil/README.rst

 **Initialization of new software projects should be quick and easy.
 Period.**

-Boil's mission is to build a centralized, pluggable and community-driver repository of project templates for various technologies, managed via single API.
+Boil's mission is to build a centralized, pluggable and community-driven repository of project templates for various technologies, managed via single API.

 These are the problems that it aims to solve: